Book of Joshua: Historicity

+The consensus of historians is that the ancient Israelites did not enter Canaan from outside and did not conquer it in a military campaign.

 Manuscripts

 Fragments of Joshua dating to the Hasmonean period were found among the Dead Sea Scrolls (4QJosha and 4QJoshb, found in Qumran Cave 4).

-The Septuagint (Greek translation) is found in manuscripts such as Washington Manuscript I (5th century CE), and a reduced version of the Septuagint text is found in the illustrated Joshua Roll.
-The earliest complete copy of the book in Hebrew is in the Aleppo Codex (10th century CE).
+The Septuagint (Greek translation) is found in manuscripts such as Washington Manuscript I (5th century AD), and a reduced version of the Septuagint text is found in the illustrated Joshua Roll.
+The earliest complete copy of the book in Hebrew is in the Aleppo Codex (10th century AD).

 Themes

 Faith and wrath

 The overarching theological theme of the Deuteronomistic history is faithfulness and God's mercy, and their opposites, faithlessness and God's wrath.
 In the Book of Judges, the Books of Samuel, and the Books of Kings, the Israelites become faithless and God ultimately shows his anger by sending his people into exile.
 But in Joshua Israel is obedient, Joshua is faithful, and God fulfills his promise and gives them the land as a result.
 Yahweh's war campaign in Canaan validates Israel's entitlement to the land and provides a paradigm of how Israel was to live there: twelve tribes, with a designated leader, united by covenant in warfare and in worship of Yahweh alone at a single sanctuary, all in obedience to the commands of Moses as found in the Book of Deuteronomy.